SS Canberra 1961 Introduction,

 Ships Already in Service:

-In 1955 the Peninsular & Oriental Steam
+In 1955 the Peninsular & Oriental

-of 1932, as well as two more recent liners the RMS Arcadia and Iberia
+Strathaird of 1932, as well as two more recent liners the RMS Arcadia and Iberia

 both completed in 1954.

-As built the two “Straths” as they
+As built the two “Straths” as

-were lovingly called, had three funnels a fore and the aft main mast, thus they
+they were lovingly called, had three funnels a fore and the aft main mast, thus

-feature an all white hull with a corn to yellow funnel.
+to feature an all white hull with a corn to yellow funnel.
 All previous

 P&O-Orient liners had black hulls with a white band surrounding the hull